 \section{Optimization with Noisy Particle Gradient Descent}

 We consider the computation of $(\lambda,\tau)$-barycenters when the marginals $(\nu_k)_k$ are discrete with $n$ atoms each.
-In this case, the size of the problem is given by $n$ (the number of atoms), $K$ (the number of marginals) and $d$ (the ambiant dimension).
+In this case, the size of the problem is given by $n$ (the number of atoms), $K$ (the number of marginals) and $d$ (the ambient dimension).

-For small scale problems where one of these quantities is small, plenty of algorithms from the literature exist.
+For small scale problems where one of these quantities is small, several efficient algorithms exist.
 For instance when $n$ or $K$ is small, one can directly solve a linear program of size $O(n^K)$ -- the multimarginal formulation~\cite{agueh2011barycenters} -- to compute the $(0,0)$-barycenter.
 When $d$ is small, there exists efficient exact methods~\cite{altschuler2021wasserstein}.
 In that case, an alternative is to discretize the space, and use convex optimization algorithms to solve Eq.~\eqref{eq:optim-objective}.
 This includes approaches based on linear programming~\cite{anderes2016discrete, ge2019interior}, entropic regularization~\cite{cuturi2014fast, benamou2015iterative} or decentralized and randomized algorithms~\cite{ dvurechenskii2018decentralize,staib2017parallel,heinemann2022randomized}, see~\cite{peyre2019computational} for a review.
 This approach also applies for $(\lambda,\tau)$-barycenters (we compute 1D barycenters with this method in Section~\ref{sec:numerics}).

-In this section, we focus on large scale problems ($n,d,K\gg 1$) where these discrete approaches are intractable and ``free support'' methods become relevant.
-A stream of recent work proposed methods based on neural networks~\cite{korotin2020continuous, cohen2020estimating, li2020continuous, fan2020scalable}.
+In this section, we focus on large scale problems ($n,d,K\gg 1$) where these discrete approaches are intractable.
+A stream of recent works proposed methods based on neural networks~\cite{korotin2020continuous, cohen2020estimating, li2020continuous, fan2020scalable}.
 These methods come with the advantages (useful statistical prior, reasonable iteration complexity) and the drawbacks (lack of optimization guarantees) of neural networks.
-Particle-based methods, which are closer in spirit to what follows, have been proposed such as fixed-point methods akin to Loyd's algorithm~\cite{alvarez2016fixed, claici2018stochastic,von2022simple,backhoff2022stochastic} and a particle gradient method~\cite{daaloul2021sampling} for Wasserstein barycenters.
+Particle-based methods, which are closer in spirit to what follows, have been proposed such as fixed-point methods akin to Lloyd's algorithm~\cite{alvarez2016fixed, claici2018stochastic,von2022simple,backhoff2022stochastic} or~\cite[Chap.~5]{panaretos2020invitation} and a particle gradient method~\cite{daaloul2021sampling} for Wasserstein barycenters.
 Note that it is shown in~\cite{altschuler2022wasserstein} that Wasserstein barycenters are NP-hard to compute in large dimension.
 A Franck-Wolfe algorithm~\cite{luise2019sinkhorn} was proposed for Sinkhorn divergence barycenters.